Our step-by-step guide to mess-free period sex

 8. Immediate removal can be tricky, but don’t panic

-Removing the Flex Disc after sex can be harder than putting it in for a few reasons: Your vagina gets longer and your cervix moves higher up in your body when you’re aroused—plus, vigorous movement (*ahem, penetration*) can shift your Flex Disc further back.
+Removing the Flex Disc after sex can be harder than putting it in for a few reasons: Your vagina gets longer and your cervix moves higher up in your body when you’re aroused—plus, muscle contractions and vigorous movement during sexual activity (*ahem, penetration*) can shift your Flex Disc further back.

 Remember: There is literally no way your Flex Disc can get lost in your body.
 You’ll ALWAYS be able to get it out, we promise!
 After sex, just wait about 30 minutes to an hour for your vagina to return to its normal state before you try to remove your disc.